 Most people we saw were using snowshoes but they weren’t really necessary as long as you stayed on the trail.
 In summer, obviously, the trail would be much different (and less strenuous) but the viewpoint is worth the hike regardless of what you have to do to get there.

-Not technically in North Vancouver, pretty little Bowen Island is still just a 20-minute ferry ride from Horseshoe Bay and it boasts an impressive collection of different hikes.
+Not technically in North Vancouver, pretty little Bowen Island is still just a 20-minute ferry ride from Horseshoe Bay.
+Beautiful Snug Cove, plenty of cute shops, excellent beaches and a very laid-back vibe.
+Of course, it also boasts an impressive collection of different hikes.
 From strenuous summit hikes to easy lake strolls, here you can read up on the 10 best hikes on Bowen Island.

 What to Take